-- Warranty cost: It is rare that you won’t have a problem with your product in the field.
-You need to consider some % for repair/replacement of the units under warranty.
+It is rare that you won’t have a problem with your product in the field.
+You need to consider some % for the repair/replacement of the units under warranty.

-- Shipping cost: this is also a cost that a customer pays.
-In many cases where shipping cost is significantly high due to distance, could be a deciding factor for a customer.
+This is also a cost that a customer pays.
+In many cases where the shipping cost is significantly high due to distance, it could be a deciding factor for a customer.

 Sometimes it is not easy to calculate how much we are spending on various things/services per unit of our product sale.
 One way to calculate would be by considering all those costs at an annual basis and then divide it by the number of units sold in a year.
 If you are just starting and have not sold enough, you have to make an estimate.

 The general way would be to first find fixed vs. variable cost % distribution, per unit cost %, etc., whichever is more find ways to cut down cost looking at various possible ways and it’s consequences.

 In this article, I will focus on the ways or options where an embedded engineer or a design manager can play a role in cost reduction.
 This will cover ideas to reduce BOM cost, production cost, packaging cost, shipping cost, etc..